-Once you’ve created a data maintenance job and the job has finished calculating, click on the matches link to view the results of the records found by the job.
+Once you’ve created your new job/filter, and the job has finished calculating, click on the matches link to view the results of the records found by the job.

 Check to ensure that you are seeing the correct results and make any modifications to the job as necessary.
 If you need to make changes to the job or add additional criteria, be sure and recalculate the job after saving the changes.

 To see the results of the address verification (and to also update records to standardize the address), click on the Review/Edit button.

 This screen will also display potential duplicate matches it finds so that you can choose to not update two records that might be potentially the same person.
 Ideally, you’ll want to run all of your de-dupe filters prior to address validation so that the duplicates detected are kept to a minimum.

 Just like with the de-dupe merge grid, you can view the results of the address validation in a grid as well.
 You will be able to see the standardized address in the screen view on the right hand side of the page.
 Note: when you click to view the results of the address scan on the record, a token is used.
 You can then choose to click ‘Update’ or ‘Update & Load Next’ to move on to the next record in the list to move through the list manually (see Step 3 below for more details).